Ensure that the required system Dependencies are installed.

 $~/tutorial_apps/java/simple/src/main/java$ mv ./simple.jar ../../../jar/

-$ echo$CLASSPATH| grep compss-engine
+$ echo $CLASSPATH | grep compss-engine

-If the result of the previous command is empty it means that you are
+If the result of the previous command is empty it means that you are missing the compss-engine.jar package in your classpath.
+We recommend to automatically load the variable by editing the .bashrc file:

 Let’s write your first Python application parallelized with PyCOMPSs.